Deaths of Arnold Archambeau and Ruby Bruguier: Investigation

 In November, police announced some new developments.
 After the autopsies, evidence from those procedures (but not the bodies themselves) had been sent to a lab in New Mexico which, according to Youngstrom, found some results that differed from the autopsy, suggesting that while exposure was a possible cause of death it was not the only possibility.
 "I don't know if they're important differences or not", Youngstrom conceded.
 He was not yet considering the case a homicide investigation; he wanted most of all to know what happened.
 "Somebody out there knows something and I have to find that person."
 One of Bruguier's aunts said the Sioux were more certain: "I don't think anyone feels there wasn't foul play and that's very frightening for a community."
 Quintin Bruguier, Ruby's father, wanted to know so he could tell his granddaughter, whom he and his wife were in the process of adopting, what happened to her mother.

-Two months later, the police released more information.
+Two months later, police released more information.
 Youngstrom remained circumspect.
-"I can't say I'm going to go out and make an arrest tomorrow", he told the Argus Leader.
+"I can't say I'm going to go out and make an arrest tomorrow", he told the Sioux Falls Argus Leader.
 "All I'm saying is I can't rule it out yet."
 The New Mexico lab had found some additional evidence, but he could not elaborate on it.
 Youngstrom also revealed that several people had come to the sheriff's office saying that they had seen Archambeau and/or Bruguier after the accident and had taken polygraph tests.
 Youngstrom had also gone down to Nebraska to speak with some former Lake Andes residents.
 The families had increased the reward money offered to $5,000.